HussainAther/philosophy/neuro/braincomputer.md

 the system converting a head position vector into a vector that describse muscle positions.
 The transformation from vestibular to oculomotor, according to the Pellionisz-Llinás hypothesis, takes a premotor vector intoa motor vector.
 The vestibulur organ, we can show, has a set of positions it prefers that we can call an eigenposition.

+We further describe Churchland's phase-space sandwhich hypothesis that describes spatial organizatino of maps layer so that the corresponding neurons may perform any transformation from two dimensions to two dimensions.

 ##